-Know the Signs of Dry Drowning and Secondary Drowning
+Know the Signs of 'Dry Drowning' and 'Secondary Drowning'

-If you're like most parents, you probably figure once your child is done swimming or playing in the water, his risk of drowning is over.
-But "dry" and "secondary" drowning can happen hours after he's toweled off and moved on to other things.
-There are steps you can take to keep your child safe.
+You pay close attention to your kids when they’re swimming or playing in the pool, splashing in the ocean.
+You make sure a lifeguard is on hand, and you never leave your little ones alone near any water -- even the tub.
+And that’s the right thing to do.
+But there’s still more you can do to keep them safe: Learn the signs of danger after they’re out of the water and what to do.

-These types of drownings can happen when your child breathes water into his lungs.
-Sometimes that happens when he struggles while swimming.
-But it can be a result of something as simple as getting water in his mouth or getting dunked.
+Health experts define drowning as trouble breathing after you get water into your airways.
+Sometimes that happens while swimming or bathing.
+But it can come from something as simple as getting water in your mouth or getting dunked.

-It can happen to adults, but it's more common in kids because of their small size, says Raymond Pitetti, MD, associate medical director of the emergency department at Children's Hospital of Pittsburgh.
+Although it can be fatal, it isn't always.
+You can survive drowning if you get help right away.

-With dry drowning, water never reaches the lungs.
-Instead, breathing in water causes your child's vocal cords to spasm and close up after he's already left the pool, ocean, or lake.
-That shuts off his airways, making it hard to breathe.
+You may have heard of the terms “dry drowning” and “secondary drowning.”
+Those aren’t actually medical terms.
+But they do point to rare complications that you should know about and that are more common in children.

-Secondary drowning happens a little bit differently.
-Your child's airways open up, letting water into his lungs, where it builds up, causing a condition called pulmonary edema.
-The result is the same: trouble breathing.
+With so-called dry drowning, water never reaches the lungs.
+Instead, breathing in water causes your child's vocal cords to spasm and close up.
+That shuts off their airways, making it hard to breathe.
+You would start to notice those signs right away -- it wouldn’t happen out of the blue days later.

-Symptoms of dry drowning usually happen right after any incident in the water.
-Secondary drowning generally starts later, within 1-24 hours of the incident, Pitetti says.
+“Secondary drowning” is another term people use to describe another drowning complication.
+It happens if water gets into the lungs.
+There, it can irritate the lungs’ lining and fluid can build up, causing a condition called pulmonary edema.
+You’d likely notice your child having trouble breathing right away, and it might get worse over the next 24 hours.

 Both events are very rare.
-They make up only 1%-2% of all drowning incidents, says pediatrician James Orlowski, MD, of Florida Hospital Tampa.
+They make up only 1%-2% of all drownings, says pediatrician James Orlowski, MD, of Florida Hospital Tampa.

 Symptoms